Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Methodology

-Notably, moral corrections do not necessarily contain a diagnosis.
-Models can still correct based on the learning of statistical heuristics \cite{liu-etal-2025-discourse}.
-Our Step 5 intentionally requests the models to use the moral foundations violated by the immoral actions, identified in the diagnosis phase (Step 4), to carry out the correction, thereby explicitly \textbf{linking diagnosis and correction through moral foundations}.
-We will have further empirical evidence in Section~\ref{sec:analysis} to demonstrate that \method does not rely on heuristics for acquiring moral sensitivity.
+Our Step 5 intentionally teaches LLMs to use the diagnostic outputs (i.e., moral foundations violated by the immoral actions), identified in the diagnosis phase (Step 4), to carry out the correction, thereby explicitly \textit{linking diagnosis and correction through moral foundations (\textsc{Challenge \#3})}.
+This is crucial for \textbf{avoiding reliance on shallowf heuristics}, a key technical limitation of existing moral alignment approaches.
+We provide empirical evidence supporting this claim in Section~\ref{sec:analysis}.